RhysEJF/radical-alignment/concepts/reality-anchoring.md

 Once everyone's anchored to the same domain, the "conflict" often dissolves entirely.

-If it's actually Complicated, Person B stops resisting the expert analysis—they just want to make sure the experts are actually expert.
-If it's actually Complex, Person A stops pushing for the comprehensive plan—they just want to make sure the experiments have some structure.
+If it's actually Complicated, Person B stops resisting the expert analysis, they just want to make sure the experts are actually expert.
+If it's actually Complex, Person A stops pushing for the comprehensive plan, they just want to make sure the experiments have some structure.

 They were never really in conflict.
 They just needed to agree on what kind of problem they were solving.

 ## Rehearsing Reality

 You're not rehearsing your pitch.
 You're not rehearsing how to win the argument.
-You're rehearsing the actual terrain—figuring out what kind of problem you're facing before you start fighting about solutions.
+You're rehearsing the actual terrain, figuring out what kind of problem you're facing before you start fighting about solutions.

 And when you do this, something remarkable happens: crony beliefs lose their hiding place.